xxfoundation/elixxir-docs/threat_model.md

 destined to.
 This would be a good approach if we can overcome some of the associated engineering challenges.

-### Tagging attacks

-**Tagging Attack Description**

-In the classical mixnet literature tagging attacks usually refer to attacks where the adversary can discovery at least a 1-bit flip for confirmation.
-Whereas these bit flipping related confirmation attacks do not apply to non-cryptographically-malleable mixnet message formats, such as cMix.

-For cMix and thus the Elixxir mixnet, there is a group homomorphic tagging attack which is summarized as follows:

-The first mix node in the cascade "adds it's tag" to the target message by means of modulo-multiplication.
-Later the last mix node in the cascade can confirm the presence of the tag by multiplying the tag inverse and checking that the output message format is well formed.

-**Attack Defence**

-This attack doesn't apply to Elixxir because well formed output messages are indistinguishable from pseudo random noise.
-Therefore the adversary cannot confirm the presense of the tag.

 ### N-1 attacks

 **Attack Description**